xcart/xcart-docs/_pages/kb_en/general_setup/setting_up_seo-friendly_urls.md

 }
 ```

-You should obviously set location to corresponding directory in case your X-Cart installation is placed in subdirectory of your web-root.
+You should set the location to the corresponding directory if your X-Cart installation is placed in a subdirectory of your web root.

 ## Tweaking CleanURLs